xLightsSequencer/xLights/README.txt

-   -- enh (dkulp)  Optimise controller discovery - much much faster -- enh (dklup)  Have FPP connect reuse known IP addresses reducing frequencing of missing FPP instances -- enh (priemd) Sort previews and models in import dialog -- bug (keith)  Clear force local IP if it isnt present - prevents failures when turning on output to lights -- bug (keith)  Add some additional effects to S5 import - these wont be great matches but at least they come in -- bug (keith)  Fix hang on sequence close/exit
+   -- enh (dkulp)  Optimise controller discovery - much much faster -- enh (dklup)  Have FPP connect reuse known IP addresses reducing frequencing of missing FPP instances -- enh (priemd) Sort previews and models in import dialog -- bug (keith)  Clear force local IP if it isn't present - prevents failures when turning on output to lights -- bug (keith)  Add some additional effects to S5 import - these wont be great matches but at least they come in -- bug (keith)  Fix hang on sequence close/exit
    -- bug (keith)  Fix DDP discovery not returning IP address